apenwarr/redo/Documentation/redo.md

 - default.do

-In all cases, the .do file must be in the same directory as the target file.
+In all cases, the .do file must be in the same directory as the target file, or in one of the target's parent directories.
+For example, if given a target named `../a/b/xtarget.y`, redo will look for a .do file in the following order:

+- $PWD/../a/b/xtarget.y
+- $PWD/../a/b/default.y.do
+- $PWD/../a/b/default.do
+- $PWD/../a/default.y.do
+- $PWD/../a/default.do
+- $PWD/../default.y.do
+- $PWD/../default.do

 The first matching .do file is executed as a `/bin/sh` script.
-The .do script is always executed with the current working directory set to the directory containing the .do file (and thus the target).
+The .do script is always executed with the current working directory set to the directory containing the .do file.
 Because of that rule, the following two commands always have exactly identical
 behaviour: